nicklockwood/Consumer/README.md

 }
 ```

-The `Int(_ string: String)` initializer returns an optional in case the string supplied cannot be converted to an `Int`.
+The `Int(_ string: String)` initializer returns an `Optional` in case the string supplied cannot be converted to an `Int`.
 Since we've already pre-determined that the string only contains digits, you might think we could safely force unwrap this, but it is still possible for the initializer to fail - the matched integer might have too many digits to fit into 64 bits, for example.

 We could also just return `Int(string)` directly, since the return type for the transform function is `Any?`, but this would be a mistake because that would silently omit the number from the output, and we actually want to treat it as an error instead.
 We've used an imaginary error type called `MyError` here, but you can use whatever type you like.
-Consumer will wrap the erro you throw in a `Consumer.Error` before returning it, which will annotate it with the source input offset and other useful metatdata preserved from the parsing process.
+Consumer will wrap the error you throw in a `Consumer.Error` before returning it, which will annotate it with the source input offset and other useful metadata preserved from the parsing process.

 ## Common Transforms

 Certain types of transform are very common.
-In addition to the Array -> String converstion we've just done, other examples include discarding a value (equivalent to returning `nil` from the transform function), or substituting a given string for a different one (e.g. replace "\n" with a newline character, or vice-versa).
+In addition to the Array -> String conversion we've just done, other examples include discarding a value (equivalent to returning `nil` from the transform function), or substituting a given string for a different one (e.g. replace "\n" with a newline character, or vice-versa).

 For these common operations, rather than applying a label to the consumer and having to write a transform function, you can use one of the built-in consumer transforms: